NYSA

 Apr 24 Film screening: What’s to Be Done? by Goran Dević (YURG)

-May 7 Lecture: Rexhep Ismajli, “Albanian Studies in Yugoslavia 1920-1989” (Austrian Academy of Sciences)
+May 7 Talk: Rexhep Ismajli, “Albanian Studies in Yugoslavia 1920-1989” (Austrian Academy of Sciences)

 Jun 4 Reading and talk with author Barbi Marković (U of Vienna)